AndySAnker/MetalFinder/README.md

 # MetalFinder

-MetalFinder is a tree-based supervised learning algorithm which can predict the Mono-Metallic Nanoparticle (MMNP) from a Pair Distribution Function (PDF).
+MetalFinder is a tree-based supervised learning algorithm which can predict the mono-metallic nanoparticle (MMNP) from a Pair Distribution Function (PDF).

 ![alt text](images/MetalFinder.png "MetalFinder")